Best noise-cancelling earbuds 2025

 Also consider

-Looking for an alternative to the best noise-cancelling earbuds alternatives we've tested?
+Looking for an alternative to the best noise-cancelling earbuds we've tested?
 Only the very top products in this category make it onto the list above.
 However, some five-star and four-star earbuds come extremely close but just miss out and we have listed these below.

-JBL Live Pro 2 TWS: They might have been bumped out of our main list by the Cambridge Audio Melomania M100 and their monster battery life, but these JBL buds are still no slouches.
+JBL Live Pro 2 TWS: They might have been bumped out of our main list by the Cambridge Audio Melomania M100 and their monster battery life, but these affordable JBL buds are still no slouches.
 And their eight and a half hours per charge should be enough for most people.
 They're also solid all-round performers and promote a lively, entertaining sound.

-Wireless earbuds coming soon
+Noise-cancelling earbuds coming soon

 How to choose the best noise-cancelling earbuds for you